ryparker/Awesome-List/README.md

 Cloud

 - [AWS](https://aws.amazon.com/) - Amazon Web Services.
+- 🌟 [Vercel](https://aws.amazon.com/) - Vercel is an excellent option if you're building with a framework like NextJS.
+It's cheap, comes with a lot of optimizations, and easy to setup.
+I've noticed that some of the image optimizations that Vercel does with Next/Image components would take a long time to setup from scratch in something like AWS.
 - [CircleCI](https://circleci.com/) - Automate your development process with CI hosted in the cloud or on a private server.
 - [Netlify](https://www.netlify.com/) - More speed.
 Less spend.
 900,000+ developers & businesses use Netlify to run web projects at global scale—without servers, devops, or costly infrastructure.